 3. Measure the sum of power of all antenna connectors (for ATG UE with omni-directional antennas) or of all TAB connectors (for ATG UE with antenna array) in the associated measurement channel bandwidth specified in Table 6.3J.1.5-1 or Table 6.3J.1.5-2 for the specific channel bandwidth under test.
 The period of measurement shall be at least the continuous duration of one active sub-frame (1ms) and in the uplink symbols.
 For TDD symbols with transient periods are not under test.

 6.3J.1.4.3 Message contents

+Message contents are according to TS 38.508-1 [5] subclause 4.6 with following exception.